United States · Europe · Latin America

 Reed-Frank Group operates where defense procurement, government industrial policy, and market entry collide.
 We do not just provide analysis.
 We provide alignment.

-The firm’s principal developed and delivered a novel application of industrial cooperation frameworks that structured over a billion in credits when skepticism was high and the stakes were higher.
-That methodology continues to produce value across active mandates and has become the industry benchmark.
-What others attempt to replicate through massive resource expenditure, we deliver through disciplined, judgment-based positioning.
+The firm’s principal developed and delivered a novel application of industrial cooperation frameworks that structured industrial participation credits exceeding $1 billion under active competitive conditions.
+That methodology continues to produce value across active mandates and is increasingly recognized in how comparable programs are designed.
+What others attempt to replicate through scale, we deliver through disciplined, judgment-based positioning.
 Prior mandates have encompassed a contested multinational fighter competition and the simultaneous management of commercial, governmental, and prime contractor stakeholders.

 RFG was founded in 2024 at a specific inflection point: the moment when access to powerful analytical tools negated the premium once charged by established advisory firms, and when multi-client conflicts of interest became impossible to ignore.
 Value is no longer found in the report.
 It is found in the read.
-The advisory model that answers this shift is principal-led, conflict-free, and built on judgment and insider knowledge no platform can replicate.
+The constraint is not access to information.
+It is knowing how it will be interpreted by the counterparty before it is presented.
+The advisory model that answers this shift is principal-led, conflict-free, and built on judgment and perspective developed from within these frameworks at the program level: not just in how they are structured, but in how they are read by the parties they are designed to govern.

 We do not simply enter markets.
 We structure the terms of their success.